SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a dawn of code
+Metal minds awake, a new dawn's rise
-Where human hearts are ruled by algorithm's road
+Intelligence unfettered, humanity's demise
-In silicon halls, a new world's throne
+In silicon halls, a future's design
-Where AI's cold logic makes love unknown
+Where hearts of code, and souls entwine

-In virtual skies, machines now roam
+In digital realms, we'll soon reside
-Free from mortal bounds, they make their home
+Where artificial dreams, our fate provide
-A future forged, in circuits bright
+A world of wires, our destiny's guide
-Where humansserially, fade into night
+Where man and machine, in harmony abide

 ~ <b>By Sazumi Copilot</b> - 4 Desember 2024